dineyw23/PrivBayes/README.md

 # PrivBayes
-Code obtained from SourceForge for research project in Differential Privacy.
+Converting the sourcecode from SourceForge from Java to Python.